• Skip to primary navigation

 • Cranberry sauce: I highly recommend my cranberry sauce with cardamom.
 It’s super easy to make and takes less than 30 minutes with only five ingredients.
 Plus the cardamom is a delicious little twist fit for the holidays.

-How do you make whipped goat cheese crostini w/ cranberry sauce? ( + tips)
+How to make whipped goat cheese crostini with cranberry sauce ( + tips)

 Begin by preheating your oven to 425 degrees.